Hoard of the Dragon Queen: Reception

 Jonathan Bolding, for The Escapist, wrote that "structurally, it's a solid premise and interesting, but in play and as written the middle sections really tend to lag and create dragging, boring play where dungeon masters have to narrate hours of travel and punctuate when something 'interesting' happens.
 Even if your group are the types to go out of their way to familiarize themselves with the plethora of interesting NPCs that the adventure includes as part of their caravan north, only a bare handful of those NPCs actually matter outside their adventure segment".

 AV Clubs Samantha Nelson wrote that "the game does a great job at creating urgency.
 You can rest and heal, but doing so comes at the cost of one of the possible quests and the experience points you would gain for completing it.
 But players who want to do everything are setting themselves up for failure.
-One quest actually leads you into an ambush by cultists looking to stop your party’s meddling.
-If you don’t see it coming, you’re in for a really hard fight.
+One quest actually leads you into an ambush by cultists looking to stop your party's meddling.
+If you don't see it coming, you're in for a really hard fight.
 The adventure also makes the bold decision of starting your heroes off as losers".Bleeding Cool's Gavin Sheehan wrote that "the rewards are minimal, especially in the experience department for the first few episodes.
-It’s enough to get by but not enough to make the characters super powerful moving forward.
-Normally I would say this is a nice balance of power and experience, but doing the math on a fresh character sheet, it feels like you’re always on the cusp of being great when you truly need to be great. [...]
-The story itself truly picks up when you hit Castle Naerytar, which is much further down the road after you’ve figured out who you are and what works best for your character, and hopefully have reached Level 5 in grand fashion".DieHard GameFan said that "overall, Horde for the Dragon Queen is a great co-release to go with the Player’s Handbook.
-The adventures are fun, they are well written and well balanced, and with eight different episodes in this campaign, you’re really getting a fantastic deal for your [money]."
+It's enough to get by but not enough to make the characters super powerful moving forward.
+Normally I would say this is a nice balance of power and experience, but doing the math on a fresh character sheet, it feels like you're always on the cusp of being great when you truly need to be great. [...]
+The story itself truly picks up when you hit Castle Naerytar, which is much further down the road after you've figured out who you are and what works best for your character, and hopefully have reached Level 5 in grand fashion".DieHard GameFan called Hoard of the Dragon Queen "a great co-release to go with the Player's Handbook.
+The adventures are fun, they are well written and well balanced, and with eight different episodes in this campaign, you're really getting a fantastic deal for your [money]."